RPA (TV series)

-RPA is an Australian television documentary show that was filmed at Royal Prince Alfred Hospital and showed the everyday workings of this major hospital in Sydney, Australia.
+RPA is an Australian television documentary show that is filmed at Royal Prince Alfred Hospital and showcases the everyday workings of this major hospital in Sydney, Australia.
 Premiering in 1995, the programme is based on the British series Jimmy's which was filmed at St James's University Hospital in Leeds.

 Format

 For the majority of its thirteen-year run, each episode of RPA would run for half an hour.
 However, its initial 2007 run was broadcast in combined hour-long episodes, and its return later in the year saw it assume a permanent one-hour timeslot.

 Operations would be recorded on camera in a graphic nature and the doctors would provide commentary as they operate on patients.

 A new RPA: Where Are They Now series, begun in 2007, ran for half an hour.
 It profiled the lives of patients who have previously appeared on RPA, recapping the original stories and showing follow-ups on the patients' lives or deaths following their initial appearance on the programme.
 Both series have been narrated by Max Cullen.

 A brand-new series of the medical/observational series aired on the Nine Network in October 2008.
 Max Cullen continued to narrate.
 The program returned in February 2009 for another brand new series.

 In 2012, the series returned to Nine on Wednesday, 30 May, at 9.30pm, with Australian actor and artist, Max Cullen again narrating.
 This series was also the last of this franchise and its final episode was broadcast on 18 July.

-The series will return on 27 March 2023 after a 11 year hiatus and will be narrated by Australian actor, Rodger Corser.
+The series returned on Monday, 27 March 2023 after a 11 year hiatus and is narrated by Australian actor, Rodger Corser.

+Season 20 returned on Thursday, 3 October 2024 with a total of 8 episodes.